jameshanlon/jameshanlon.github.io/content/xoroshiro128plus-parallel-generators.md

   </tbody>
 </table>

 Note that `DC6` and `BCFN` are both tests for linearity.
-For the failing generators, I checked there are no dupilicate values between the different generators to establish that no two sequences overlap.
+For the failing generators (schemes A-C), I checked there are no duplicate values between the different generators to establish that no two sequences overlap (using the `analyse` mode).
 This means that the above failures are due to correlations between disjoint sequences.

-Sample output for Scheme A with 10 parallel generators that fails convincingly within the first 256 MB of output:
+For reference, below is sample output for running the Scheme A generator with 10 parallel streams against PractRand.
+There are comprehensive failures within the first 256 MB of output.

 ```
+$ ./build/xoroshiro128plus_il_equia_10 stdout std64 0 0 | ./install/PractRand-pre0.95/RNG_test stdin64 -a
 RNG_test using PractRand version 0.95
 RNG = RNG_stdin64, seed = unknown
 test set = core, folding = standard (64 bit)